menchelab/vrprot/README.md

 This will open Chimerax, select the secondary structures and color them as ask.

-It will save the results as a .obj file and a .png file containing the texture.
+It will save the results as a .glb file and a .png file containing the texture.

-## Bake .obj with texture file to .fbx / .ply file
+## Bake .glb with texture file to .ply file

 ```
 from blender_converter import BlenderCovert

 blender_parser = BlenderConvert(
-                strucutres={"P04439":"P04439.obj"},
-                textures={"P04439":"P04439.png"},
+                strucutres={"P04439":"P04439.glb"},
                 keepFiles=self.keepFiles)

 ```
-The structure dict contains all the .obj files protein you want to process.
-The texture dict contains the corresponding texture .png file.
+The structure dict contains all the .glb files protein you want to process.
 You can addd a new structure with texture by using:

 ```
-blender_parser.add_structure(<UniProtID>, <Path to Structure>, <Path to texture>)
+blender_parser.add_structure(<UniProtID>, <Path to Structure>)
 ```

-The keepFiles argument can be used to tell the program to not delete obj, png and other source files after the proccessing is accomplished.
+The keepFiles argument can be used to tell the program to not delete .glb and other source files after the proccessing is accomplished.

-## Bake the .fbx / .ply file
+## Bake the .ply file

-The .fbx file can not be baked by using:
+The .ply file can be baked by using:

 ```
 blender_parser.combineBake(protein)